 Diabetes is a group of diseases whose root cause is some defect within the insulin hormone.
 This defect affects the way sugar becomes energy.
 The pancreas is what’s responsible for turning glucose into well-needed energy producing insulin.

 There are four types of diabetes, classed according to their causes and insulin behavior.
 Type 1 is where little to no insulin is produced, resulting in too much sugar being present in your blood.

-Type 2 is whereby insulin is produced but the body does not use it, as it should.
+Type 2 is where insulin is produced but the body does not use it, as it should.
 This then causes the blood sugar to rise just like in Type 1.

-Gestational diabetes is caused by drastic hormone changes, which lead to production of insufficient levels of insulin.
+Gestational diabetes is caused by drastic hormone changes, which leads to production of insufficient levels of insulin.